|Introduction | Sustainability Factors | Content Categories | Format Descriptions | Contact|

 Microsoft documents how it handles features that do not correspond when the Save As .odt feature is used in Differences between the OpenDocument Text (.odt) format and the Word (.docx) format.

 The Open Source Business Alliance (OSBA) has a crowd-funded project to improve the handling of OOXML files within LibreOffice and Apache OpenOffice.
 Funding is provided by interested institutions.
 Phase 1, completed in September 2013, emphasized the visual presentation of documents and covered formatting of borders, tables, lists, and comments and embedding of fonts.
 A proposed specification for Phase 2 was published in Spring 2014.
-This includes application enhancements to function more like Microsoft Word, particularly for mail-merge, and production of a revised, more complete specification for change-tracking markup within the ODF format.
+This included application enhancements to function more like Microsoft Word, particularly for mail-merge, and production of a revised, more complete specification for change-tracking markup within the ODF format.
+As of February 2017, the proposal is no longer online.

 When considering tools for conversion from OOXML to ODF, it is important to understand which version of ODF is the target.
-Significant extensions to the standard have been made since ODF 1.1, but ODF 1.1 is the only version that has completed the ISO/IEC standardization process as of August 2014, with some amendments and corrections.
-ODF 1.2 is nearing approval as an ISO standard.
+Significant extensions to the standard have been made since ODF 1.1.
+ODF 1.2 was approved as an ISO standard in 2015.
+See ODF_text_1_2.
 Office 2013 supports export to ODF 1.2, but without change tracking.
 ODF 1.3 is already in the works, and LibreOffice offers the option to save as "1.2 Extended."
 See Wikipedia entry for Open Document Format and ODF Implementer Notes from LibreOffice Development wiki.
-The compilers of this resource believe that some of the amendments and features added in new versions of ODF are expected to improve the fidelity of conversion when supported in conversion tools but have no direct experience.
-New editions of ISO/IEC 29500 were published in 2011 and 2012; however, the changes were primarily corrections and clarifications to reflect DOCX documents as produced in practice.
+The compilers of this resource believe that some of the amendments and features added in mor recent versions of ODF are expected to improve the fidelity of conversion when supported in conversion tools but have no direct experience.
+New editions of ISO/IEC 29500 were published in 2011, 2012 and 2016; however, the changes were primarily corrections and clarifications to reflect DOCX documents as produced in practice.
 Of more relevance in relation to fidelity of conversion is whether a document includes any of the few new features introduced in recent versions of Word and marked up in the Markup Compatibility and Extensibility namespace (MCE/OOXML_2012).
 Microsoft has documented these extensions in [MS-DOCX] Word Extensions to the Office Open XML (.docx) File Format.

 The original DOCX specification was published in ECMA-376, Part 1 in 2006.
-Between then and 2012, the main change to the specification for WordprocessingML has been the split between WML Strict (as defined in Part 1) and WML Transitional (as defined in Part 4 in conjunction with Part 1).
-Editions of ISO/IEC 29500 and ECMA 376 between 2008 and 2012 related to wordprocessingML have primarily been corrections and clarifications.
+Between then and 2016, the main change to the specification for WordprocessingML was the split between WML Strict (as defined in Part 1) and WML Transitional (as defined in Part 4 in conjunction with Part 1).
+Editions of ISO/IEC 29500 and ECMA 376 between 2008 and 2016 related to wordprocessingML have primarily been corrections and clarifications.
 The chronology of editions specifying DOCX/OOXML_2012 is:

 Another chronology of relevance to digital archivists is the support for DOCX in different versions of the Office software.
 Files created by the Microsoft Office applications have a /docProps/app.xml part that contains properties for the document as a whole, including <Application> and <AppVersion>.
-Values for AppVersion are numeric, representing internal version numbers used by Microsoft during development: 12 = Windows Office 2007 or Office for Mac 2008; 14 = Windows Office 2010 or Mac Office 2011; 15 = Office 2013.
+Values for AppVersion are numeric, representing internal version numbers used by Microsoft during development: 12 = Windows Office 2007 or Office for Mac 2008; 14 = Windows Office 2010 or Mac Office 2011; 15 = Windows Office 2013 or Office for Mac 2016; 16 = Windows Office 2016 ***??